You can register your child/children as soon as they're born.

-- The father's forename and surname
+- the father's forename and surname

-- The father's date and place of birth (town and country if born in the UK; country if born overseas)
+- the father's date and place of birth (town and country if born in the UK; country if born overseas)

-- The father's occupation at the time of the baby's birth or, if he was not employed at that time, his last occupation
+- the father's occupation at the time of the baby's birth or, if he was not employed at that time, his last occupation

-- The father's address (if he is not married to the mother and not living at the same address).
+- the father's address (if he is not married to the mother and not living at the same address).

-The short birth certificate is suitable for claiming Child Benefit and shows the baby's names and surname, sex, date of birth, and the registration district and sub-district.
+A birth certificate is required for claiming Child Benefit and application for a passport - a short birth certificate shows the baby's names and surname, sex, date of birth, and the registration district and sub-district.
 A full birth certificate shows all the above details plus the parents' details and the exact place of birth.

 If your child's birth has already been registered and you wish to apply for a birth certificate from Middlesbrough Register Office, you can make a birth certificate request online.